-To provide inventory data, assessments, and evaluations, including field inspections and boundary stakings of woodlands, wetlands, prairies, wildlife habitats, natural areas, critical species habitats, and fish and other aquatic life habitats in the Region.
+To provide inventory data, assessments, and evaluations, including field inspections and boundary stakings of woodlands, wetlands, prairies, wildlife habitats, natural areas, critical species habitats, fish and other aquatic life habitats, and environmental corridors in the Region.

 An historical platting inventory was initially completed for the Region in 1969; the inventory data have been updated annually since.